Hospitality Management (HOSM)

 HOSM 1600.
 Restaurant Management.
 Units: 3

 The principles of restaurant management and foodservice operations with particular attention to safety, sanitation, hygiene and cleanliness standards.
 Topics include menu planning, concept development, food production methods, procurement, budgeting and cost control analysis.
-The Food Protection Manager certification exam will be taught and assessed in this course.
-Course equivalent to MKTG 1600; credit may not be awarded for both.
+This course will teach and assess the Food Protection Manager certification exam.
+Offered as HOSM 1600 and MKTG 1600, students may not receive credit for both.

 HOSM 2500.
-Hospitality and Tourism Management.
+Introduction to Hospitality and Tourism.
 Units: 3

 This course includes the management of hotels, clubs, casinos, and resort properties in the areas of operations, customer service delivery, technology, property maintenance, and quality assurance.
 Front desk, rooms division, human resources, concierge, banquet, facilities, sales and marketing, and other departments will be reviewed.
 Tourism topics include destination marketing, itinerary planning, global travel, and intercultural communications that are the prerequisites for the annual study abroad to Italy during spring break.
-Course equivalent to MKTG 2500; credit may not be awarded for both.
+Offered as HOSM 2500 and MKTG 2500, students may not receive credit for both.

 HOSM 4500.
 Hotel Operations Tactics and Strategies.
 Units: 3